Video: How to Build Stairs for your Deck

 - They make it easy to attach the stringers.

 - Structurally, they make for rock-solid stairs by reinforcing the stringers, which have been weakened by notching.

 - And when it comes time to attach guardrails and handrails to the stairs, you’ll have a solid board to fasten pickets or posts to for a wobble-free rail.
 (If you’d rather not use the 2×12 skirt boards, be sure to use 2x12s for the notched stringers for adequate strength.)

 For the parts that show—the skirts, treads and risers (lead photo) — choose material that matches the deck.
 In our case, that was cedar.

 Photo 7: Attach the skirt boards to the rim joist

-Use a level to draw two plumb lines to mark the left and right positions for the skirts and horizontal lines to mark the top tread location.
+When attaching stair stringers, use a level to draw two plumb lines to mark the left and right positions for the skirts and horizontal lines to mark the top tread location.
 Tack the skirts to the rim with 3-in. deck screws.
 Then screw through the back of the deck rim into the skirts with three more deck screws (Photo 8).
 Center the middle stringer and screw it into the rim with two deck screws.

 Photo 8: Attach 2×6 supports

 Screw a 2×6 the width of the stringers to the backside of the stringers with two deck screws into each board.
 Screw two upright treated 2x6s to the backside of the rim and into the horizontal 2×6 with four deck screws into the rim and four more into the 2×6.